soloesteban/masters_stevens/README.md

 This is the GitHub repository of a Masters Project for Systems Engineering at the Stevens Institute of Technology.

-**Candidate**: Esteban M. Solórzano Zeledón
+**Candidate**: Esteban M. Solorzano Zeledon

 The project consists of modeling and documenting a system to capture, manage and publish knowledge of best practices how to perform systems engineering of medical devices.

-Several of the documents and artifacts of this project are modeled in SysML, Capella and documented in markdown (.md).
+Several of the documents and artifacts of this project are modeled using SysML and documented in markdown (.md and .qmd).
 This enables:
 - platform independence,
 - standerization,
 - publishing flexibility,
 - reuse,
 - and transfer.

-The markdown files were primarily edited using Visual Studio Code.
+The markdown files were primarily edited using Visual Studio Code and rendered with Pandoc/Quarto.

 **Note:** As needed publishing will be provided in formats such as Microsoft Word, Latex and PDF.